 We may collect and process the following data about you:

-• Information that you provide by filling in forms on our Website.
-This includes information provided at the time of registering to use our Website, subscribing to a service provided by us, purchasing publications through our Website, posting material on or to our Website or requesting further services.
+• Information that you provide by filling in forms on our Website, apps or paper order forms.
+This includes information provided at the time of registering to use our Website, subscribing to a service provided by us, purchasing publications through our Website, posting material on or to our Website, submitting an article to one of our journals through the journal’s online submission system or requesting further services.
 We may also ask you for information when you enter a competition or promotion sponsored by us and when you report a problem with our Website.

 • When you register to receive free newsletters or RSS feeds we request the following date: your name, email address country.
 You can update any of your personal information in your profile section of the Website at any time.